o3de/o3de.org/content/docs/userguide/creating-entity.md

 ---
-description: ' Create an entity with the &entity-outliner; in &ALYlong;. '
+description: ' Create an entity with the Entity Outliner in Amazon Lumberyard. '
 title: Creating an Entity
 ---
 # Creating an Entity {#creating-entity}